Discrimination at work

 Bullying is when someone repeatedly victimises, humiliates, threatens or intimidates you, and their actions pose a risk to workplace health and safety.
 Bullying can also be harassment if it involves targeting you because of a characteristic (like coming from another country, or having a disability).
 For more information on workplace bullying and what you can do about it, see our separate factsheet on workplace bullying.

-If you’re over 25, please contact the Fair Work Info Line on 13 13 94 on and they can give you more information about what your best options are.
+You can contact the Fair Work Info Line on 13 13 94 and they can give you more information about what your best options are.

 Everyone has a right to a workplace without unlawful discrimination and harassment.
 If you think you have been discriminated against, it’s a good idea to: